eavelasquez/todo-chatgpt-plugin/README.md

 pnpm start
 ```

 Once the plugin is running, you can add it to your ChatGPT workspace by going to the "Plugins" tab and clicking "Add Plugin".
-Then, enter the URL of the plugin, which should be `http://localhost:3000`.
+Then, enter the URL of the plugin, which should be `http://localhost:5003`.

+## Usage

+Once the plugin is installed, you can use the following prompts:

+- `Add a to-do item:` - Remind me to register for the blockchain hackathon.
+- `Show my to-do list:` - What's on my to-do list?
+- `Update a to-do item:` - Mark the first item on my to-do list as done.
+- `Remove a to-do item:` - Remove the first item from my to-do list.